 The only good news for the authorities is that any protest is likely to be much smaller than people think, it’s very easy to click “going” on a Facebook event, but it’s much harder to actually go, especially to somewhere as remote as Area 51.
 Even so, the authorities are concerned, and rightly so.

 What are these millennials thinking?
-Area 51 is one of the nations most highly classified United States Air Force facilities within the Nevada dessert, it’s their Test and Training Range, which was acquired in 1955, primarily for the flight testing of the Lockheed U-2 aircraft.
-Located in southern Nevada, 83 miles north-west of Las Vegas, this surrounding area is a popular tourist destination, including the small town of Rachel, Nevada on the Extraterrestrial Highway.
+Area 51 is one of the nations most highly classified United States Air Force facilities within the Nevada desert; it’s their Test and Training Range, which was acquired in 1955, primarily for the flight testing of the Lockheed U-2 aircraft.
+Located in southern Nevada, 83 miles northwest of Las Vegas, this surrounding area is a popular tourist destination, including the small town of Rachel, Nevada, on the Extraterrestrial Highway.

-The folklore of UFO’s and little green men, live on in history, surrounded with mystery of this Top Secret-Sensitive-Compartmentalized facility.
+The folklore of UFOs and little green men live on in history, surrounded by the mystery of this Top Secret-Sensitive-Compartmentalized facility.
 Never declared a secret base, yet its activities are protected by top clearances and rightly so.

-This 5,000 square mile top secret base has long fascinated conspiracy believers who think area 51 is the resting place and experimental domain for aliens and their crafts that allegedly crashed in Roswell, New Mexico in 1947.
+This 5,000 square miles top-secret base has long fascinated conspiracy believers who think area 51 is the resting place and experimental domain for aliens and their crafts that allegedly crashed in Roswell, New Mexico, in 1947.